The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Summary and conclusions

-\item[--] The inferred Fe abundance is consistent with the true mean, emission-weighted Fe abundance of the gas along the line of sight, i.e. for a central pointing with a XRISM-like FoV.
-The \texttt{bvlognorm} model is closest to the mass-weighted value.
-However, all models similarly underestimate the mean Fe abundance in the cluster centre by about 0.11 Solar (21 per cent) (\autoref{sec:Fe_abund}, \autoref{fig:Fe_inf}).
+\item[--] The inferred Fe abundance is consistent with the true mean, emission-weighted Fe abundance of the gas along the line of sight, i.e. for a central pointing with a \textit{XRISM}-like FoV.
+However, all models similarly underestimate the mean Fe abundance in the cluster centre by about 0.12~Solar (22 per cent), which is significantly larger than the statistical uncertainties usually associated to the measurements (Section~\ref{sec:Fe_abund}, \autoref{fig:Fe_inf}).

-\item[--] The rejection of fits of the X-ray spectra correlates with the number of collected photon counts.
+\item[--] The rejection of fits of the X-ray spectra correlates with the number of collected photon counts but, interestingly, not with errors in the inference.
 More than half of the initially rejected \texttt{bvlognorm} fits do succeed with longer exposure times.
-However, a subsample of metal-poor systems fail to produce an accepted spectral fit, despite this longer exposure (300ks vs 100ks; \autoref{sec:insights}, \autoref{fig:counts}).
+However, metal-poor systems and systems with temperature distributions that deviate strongly from a Log-Normal, fail to produce an accepted spectral fit, even if we account for longer exposures (300ks vs 100ks; Section~\ref{sec:insights}, \autoref{fig:counts}).

 \item[--] Projection effects are the primary reason of the offset between inferred and the actual properties of the central ICM.
-In contrast, the brightness bias (emission- vs. mass -weighted) has a smaller impact, at least for central pointings (\autoref{sec:obs_bias}, \autoref{fig:fov}, \autoref{fig:ew}).
+In contrast, the brightness bias (emission- vs. mass -weighted) has a smaller impact, at least for central pointings (Section~\ref{sec:obs_bias}, \autoref{fig:fov}, \autoref{fig:ew}).

-\item[--] When considering only strong cool-core clusters, as is the case in many observational samples, model inferences on central ICM temperature improve only marginally (with e.g. inference errors of 0.7 keV on average compared to 1.2 keV across a randomly-selected overall sample).
+\item[--] When considering only strong cool-core clusters, as is the case in many observational samples, model inferences on central ICM temperature improve only marginally for the average cluster (with e.g. inference errors of 0.7 keV on average compared to 1.2 keV across a randomly-selected overall sample).
 The CC-selection effect on the inference of Fe abundance is even smaller.
-The main advantage of selecting for SCCs is the removal of strong outliers, i.e. of clusters for which the observational inferences of ICM properties are catastrophically wrong (\autoref{sec:scc}, \autoref{fig:scc}). \end{itemize}
+The main advantage of selecting for SCCs is the removal of strong outliers, i.e. of clusters for which the observational inferences of ICM properties are catastrophically wrong (Section~\ref{sec:scc}, \autoref{fig:scc}). \end{itemize}

 Overall, our analysis highlights the importance of properly modelling the complex temperature and metallicity distributions of the ICM at the centre of clusters.
 The different spectral-emission models that we have considered have different strengths and weaknesses, or practical justifications.
 Barring the double \texttt{bvapec}, which returns highly inaccurate results for more clusters than the other models, all studied assumptions return overall similarly accurate inferences of the effective temperature and average metallicity of the ICM at the centre of clusters.
 However, based on the predictions of TNG-Cluster, we recommend to use models that allow for a temperature distribution, as both single and double temperature models simply fail at capturing the diversity and complexity of the ICM.
 Similarly, the single-value Fe-abundance assumption, typical of all ICM X-ray spectra analyses, seems utterly inadequate to represent the multifacetedness of the ICM enrichment, even in the innermost regions of clusters -- a qualitative shift in the way ICM X-ray spectra are fitted for, and hence interpreted, seems of the essence.
 Finally, due to the large influence of the effects associated with observational realism, particularly projection effects, a careful deprojection to the 3D properties of the gas from observed data is required.